python/devguide/core-developers/committing.rst

 * test changes
 * strictly internal changes with no user-visible effects
 * changes that already have a ``NEWS`` entry
-* changes that have not yet been included in any formal release (including alpha and beta releases)
+* reverts that have not yet been included in any formal release (including alpha and beta releases)

 For the last two, note the following: